flurbudurbur/flurbudurbur/README.md

 ### Hi there 👋

 My name's Sebastián.
-I'm a Software Developmer based in the Netherlands.
+I'm a Software Developer based in the Netherlands.

 I'm learning Java